coderefinery/git-branch-design/_episodes/02-branch-hygiene.md

 - Document where it is.
 - Organize branches according to features, not according to groups of people.
 - Good: branches `feature-a`, `feature-b`, `feature-c`.
-- Bad: branches `stockholm`, `san_francisco`, `helsinki`.
+- Bad: branches `stockholm`, `san-francisco`, `helsinki`.
-- Reason: `stockholm`, `san_francisco`, and `helsinki` will either diverge (three main development lines) or somebody will spend a heroic effort to keep them synchronized.
+- Reason: `stockholm`, `san-francisco`, and `helsinki` will either diverge (three main development lines) or somebody will spend a heroic effort to keep them synchronized.

 ---

-## Every commit on the main development line should compile
+## Every commit on the main development line should build/compile

 - Sometimes you want to find a commit in the past that broke some functionality.
-- When using `git bisect` (we will exercise `git bisect` later) you will see that it is very helpful if all commits compile.
+- When using `git bisect` it is very helpful if all commits build/compile.
-- On the other hand you will see that it is annoying if you hit a commit that does not compile.
-- This is why we insist so much on a compiling main development line with nice history.
 - There is no reason to commit broken or unfinished code to the main development line: for this we have branches.

 ---